fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Compatibility with theme Avada and Avada Builder plugin.

 = 4.2.4 - 2026-06-02 =

 * Improved: Disable dropdown options in `TomSelect` components when the option is disabled in the associated `select` field.